 Nasser Ojaroudi was born on 1986 in Germi, Iran.
 He received his B.Sc. degree in Electrical Engineering from Azad University, Ardabil Branch.
 From 2011, he is working toward the M.Sc. degree in Telecommunication Engineering at Shahid Rajaee Teacher Training University.
 Since March 2008, he has been a Research Fellow in the Microwave Technology Company (MWT), Tehran, Iran.
-His research interests include monopole antenna, slot antennas, microstrip antennas for radar systems, ultra-wideband (UWB) and small antennas for wireless communications. microwave passive devices and circuits. and microwave/millimeter systems.
+His research interests include monopole antenna, slot antennas, microstrip antennas for radar systems, ultra-wideband (UWB) and small antennas for wireless communications, microwave passive devices and circuits, and microwave/millimeter systems.

 Mohammad Ojaroudi was born on 1984 in Germi, Iran.
-He received his B.Sc. degree in Electrical Engineering from Azad University, Ardabil Branch and M.Sc. degree in Telecommunication Engineering from Urmia degree at Shahid Beheshti University.
+He received his B.Sc. degree in Electrical Engineering from Azad University, Ardabil Branch and M.Sc. degree in Telecommunication Engineering from Urmia University.
+From 2010, he is working toward the Ph.D.

+degree at Shahid Beheshti University.
 From 2007 until now, he is a Teaching Assistant with the Department of Electrical Engineering, Islamic Azad University, Ardabil Branch, Iran.
 Since March 2008, he has been a Research Fellow (Chief Executive Officer) in the Microwave Technology Company (MWT), Tehran, Iran.
-His research interests include analysis and design of microstrip antennas, design and modeling of radar microwave structures. systems, and electromagnetic theory.
+His research interests include analysis and design of microstrip antennas, design and modeling of microwave structures, radar systems, and electromagnetic theory.
 He is author and coauthor of more than 60 journal and international conference papers.